Skip to content

 • On the right side of the chat interface, find the PARTICIPANTS section

-• You'll see collapsible sections for Agents and Pipelines
+• You'll see a collapsible section for Agents

-• A dropdown list appears with available entities, including public ones
+• A dropdown list appears with available agents, including public ones

-• Public entities are marked with a "Public" chip/badge
+• Public agents are marked with a "Public" chip/badge

-• Select the public entity you want to add
+• Select the public agent you want to add

 • Click on the participant in the PARTICIPANTS list to activate it